em3ndez/tiny-web-server/README.md

 ChatGPT estimates the path coverage for the TinyWeb class to be around 85-90%

 I wish I could use Cuppa to generate example code in markdown, too.
+Maybe I'll raise that feature request.

+# Example code

+## Paths, filters and endpoints

+## Websockets

+Note this is a trick - the nesting belies the fact that they are of different sockets.

+## Don't do this

+TODO code outside lambda blocks